tud-amr/ScanNet-SG/README.md

 This repository contains the code for the __ScanNet-SG__ Dataset.

-This dataset is built on top of ScanNet by adding 3D Scene Graphs that contains open-set visual-language (groundingDINO) feature, Bert feature, bounding box, etc., of each object for each scene.
+This dataset is built on top of ScanNet by adding 3D scene graphs that contain open-set visual-language (GroundingDINO) features, BERT features, bounding boxes, etc., for each object in each scene.
 The dataset is mainly designed for frame-to-scan and subscan-to-subscan scene graph alignment.
 But it can also be used for the validation of navigation.

 For more details, please refer to our paper: